Git-Aayush-Kushwaha/iOSforKLWP/README.md

 # iOSforKLWP
-This repository contains KLWP [Kustom Live wallpaper] file with interactive
+This repository contains KLWP [Kustom Live wallpaper] file with interactive music widgets.
+This is reworked by me 💕